-IEEE 1584 will likely catch up in the next cycle and most of the new versions of the software have eliminated putting Categories or HRC’s on labels.
+IEEE 1584 will likely catch up in the next cycle.
+Most of the new versions of the software have eliminated putting Categories or HRC’s on labels.
 This should reduce confusion in the field.

-Typically labels will be reviewed every 5 years (according to the standard), this would be a good time to change this but the older labels will not result in inadequate PPE unless the engineering study assumptions have changed.
+Typically, labels will be reviewed every 5 years (according to the standard).
+This would be a good time to change this time frame, but the older labels will not result in inadequate PPE unless the engineering study assumptions have changed.